jackgetgithub/SPARROW-Software/base_station/README.md

 Serial on python:
 pip install pyserial

-PIL:
-pip install pillow

-numpy:
-pip install numpy

 pymavlink on python:
 pip install pymavlink

 All in one line:
-pip install pillow opencv-python pyserial numpy pymavlink
+pip install opencv-python pyserial pymavlink

 ############